 The Capacity Conversion Service enables Network Users holding unbundled capacity at one side of an Interconnection Point to convert this capacity into bundled capacity according to the conditions set forth in ACT – Attachment B and free of extra charge.

-Firm and Backhaul Entry and Exit Transmission Services as well as OCUC and Wheeling Transmission Services are eligible for Capacity Conversion Service.
+Firm and Backhaul Entry and Exit Transmission Services are eligible for Capacity Conversion Service.

 To apply, the Network User will use the Service Request Form for Capacity Conversion Service as published on the Fluxys Belgium website.